 We keep in mind always that the solution in the SAA program is the same regardless of gender or any other identifying factors: meetings and the suggested Twelve Steps of recovery worked with a sponsor.
 Even so, to support the woman newcomer in staying with the program, we have developed some special resources for individual members and for groups:

-Women’s literature: A Special Welcome to the Women Newcomer, Safe and Sexually Sober Meetings, and the Women’s Welcome Packet.
+Women’s literature: A Special Welcome to the Women Newcomer and Safe and Sexually Sober Meetings and the Women’s Welcome Packet.
 We encourage your meeting to keep a supply on hand.

 The Women’s Outreach List.
-This is a list of many women SAA members, who have chosen to share their contact information with each other, to support one another via phone and email.
-Women can request to join by
+This is a list of international women SAA members, who have chosen to share their contact information with each other, to support one another via phone and email.
+Women can request to join by emailing “Grace” at

-• Women’s Retreat.
-Under this initiative, we have hosted five annual retreats, and we are looking for a host for our sixth.
-These are open to all women SAA members.
+Women’s Retreat.
+Under this initiative, the WOC has hosted five annual retreats.
+This initiative is now sponsored by the Women’s Intergroup (WIG).
+These retreats are open to all women SAA members.

 Please reach out to us if we can support your group, or if you need more information about any of these resources.
 We also want to hear from you if you have ideas, suggestions, questions, or issues related to women in the fellowship.
 You can reach a member of our subcommittee by emailing us at the following email address:

 Thank you for your time and attention, and for your dedication to carrying the message of recovery.